jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 because those concepts exist within its training data.

-But AI does not automatically know which of those constraints matter for a particular system unless humans specify them.
+But AI does not automatically know which constraints matter for a particular system unless humans specify them.
 The problem may not be that AI lacks software engineering knowledge.
-The problem may be that junior developers do not yet know enough to guide AI effectively.
+The problem may be that engineers need enough experience and judgment to guide AI effectively.

 AI can implement, but senior engineers provide prioritization, judgment, tradeoffs, and organizational memory.
+Junior developers may not initially have that judgment to guide the AI.

 AI may allow smaller teams to build systems that previously required much larger organizations.